Rammsauer/greenwashing/README.md

 EXT.
 LOU'S TAVERN PARKING LOT - NIGHT

 All the lights are off.
-No one around, but there are at
+No one around, but there are at least TWENTY-FIVE CARS parked in the full lot.
 </pre>